-Newborn babies frequently develop red dots on areas such as the face.
+Newborn babies frequently develop red spots on areas such as the face.
 This is because their skin is delicate, and takes time to adapt to the new environment.
 It is not a reason for concern, and requires no special treatment.

-If the small red dots on skin are a result of a harmless rash or dry skin, then you can take the following steps at home to speed your recovery:
+If the small red dots on the skin are a result of a harmless rash or dry skin, then you can take the following steps at home to speed your recovery:

 - Try A Dietary Supplement.

 Red raspberry seed oil supplements are excellent for relieving the irritation and inflammation caused by rashes and dermatitis.
 It can also help dry skin to heal, and prevent future occurrences.